bmripper/bmripper.github.io/ai_project.md

 |Startup Time    |4           |hrs   |
 |Shutdown Time   |2           |hrs   |

-**the reward is given at the end of each hour, for a 24 hour period.
-If the Goal (energy demand) was met and if zero emissions were produced, then the entire reward is given.
-If the Goal (energy demand) was met but emissions were produced, then half the reward is given.
-If the Goal (energy demand) was not met, no reward is given.*
+**the Reward is given at the end of each hour, for a 24 hour period.
+If the Goal (energy demand) was met and if zero emissions were produced, then the entire Reward is given.
+If the Goal (energy demand) was met but emissions were produced, then half the Reward is given.
+If the Goal (energy demand) was not met, no Reward is given.*<br>

-### Python program
+**the Startup Time variable refers to the amount of time until the natural gas turbine is generating Power, the Shutdown Time variable refers to the amount of time to slow down the turbine to zero Power*<br>

+## Problem Solution in Python
 ```ruby
 import numpy as np
 import pylab as plt